netgen-layouts/content-browser-docs/cookbook/javascript_usage.rst

       }
     }

-or import file path relative to your scss file:
+or import the file with a path relative to your SCSS file:

 .. code-block:: css